 Planned and edited by some of Bhutan's prominent scholars and journalists, The Druk Journal is intended to be a contribution to knowledge and stimulation to thought.
-The views
+The views expressed in this publication are those of the contributors and not necessarily of The Druk Journal.
+Through regular publications, an interactive website, and open discussions after each edition, we engage Bhutanese society in conversation so that all citizens can exchange - open and frank views on national policies and issues relevant to Bhutan.

 Distribution: The Journal is available in the National Library, the Parliamentary Libraries (National Council and National Assembly) and libraries of all Middle and High Schools, and the 11 Colleges of the Royal University of Bhutan.
-Copies are also shared with our members of parliament of both houses, journalists and news organisations, political partiies, constitutional agencies and other prioritised individuals
+Copies are also shared with our members of parliament of both houses, journalists and news organisations, political partiles, constitutional agencies and other prioritised individuals